ifeomaadigwe/Data-cleaning-using-SQL/README.md

 # Data-cleaning-using-SQL
 As a data analyst or data scientist, you are often faced with extremely messy and dirty data.
+These messy data can come from human error, merging data structures, or combining datasets.
+Therefore, data cleaning is an essential step in data analysis to ensure the data used is accurate, reliable, and consistent.
+In this article, we will explore different cases of data cleaning using SQL, with a focus on using PostgreSQL.
+We will provide examples of how to handle missing or NULL values, which are common in messy data.
+By following best practices for data cleaning, we can improve the quality and accuracy of our analysis and make better-informed decisions.